faerber-lab/UnarXive-2024/README.md

 ## File Structure

-Each paper is represented in JSONL format:
+Each paper is represented in JSON format:

 ```json
 {